 Zoology and Ecology

-Have the opportunity to learn from lecturers with global standing, study amazing rainforests and diverse species, and go on field trips to Borneo or the Galapagos Islands.
-Offered at both our Townsville and Cairns campuses, you will study in one of the most biodiverse regions in Australia.
+Learn from lecturers with global standing, study amazing rainforests and diverse species and go on field trips to Borneo or the Galapagos Islands.
+Offered at both our Townsville, Bebegu Yumba and Cairns, Nguma-bada campuses, you will study in one of the most biodiverse regions in Australia.

-Study the science of the biology of plants and animals and the natural world that they live in.
-Discover many of the environmental threats to the Tropics by studying the effects of deforestation, infrastructure expansion, habitat fragmentation, over-hunting, and invasive species.
+Study the biology of plants and animals and their natural habitats.
+Discover many of the environmental threats to the Tropics by studying the effects of deforestation, infrastructure expansion, habitat fragmentation, over-hunting and invasive species.

 You will access the various environments of the Wet Tropics and our Daintree Rainforest Observatory to learn about biosecurity, behavioural ecology, conservation biology and ecological modelling.
-Potential job opportunities include wildlife or environmental consultant or zoologist or ecologist for a conservation, quarantine or biosecurity organisation.
+You could find work as a wildlife or environmental consultant, zoologist or ecologist for a conservation, quarantine or biosecurity organisation.

 Refer to the handbook for a detailed overview of each major and minor available.

 The Bachelor of Science (Honours) degree is available for high-achieving students.
 It consists of extra study and the development of a personal research project and thesis.
 An Honours degree is usually essential for entry to research higher degrees.
 Please refer to the Bachelor of Science (Honours) Handbook for eligibility information.

 JCU Science graduates are broadly skilled and equipped to work across a variety of fields.
 They have the advanced analytical skills needed to enter the workforce and make a meaningful impact on the world.